 If your body feels nice and loose, it means you move flexibly and you’re aware of your entire body.
 You feel the live tingling in your feet, your fingers, your lips.
 You feel your heart beating.
-It’s the same feeling you have at the end of a yoga class, enjoying the sun at the beach or relaxing in the spa: you realize your body is all yours, and completely free.
+It’s the same feeling you have at the end of a yoga class, enjoying the sun at the beach or relaxing in the spa: you realise your body is all yours, and completely free.

 But everyday life makes us get tangled up in situations that make us freeze.
 And when we freeze, our body tightens.
 Letting go means nullifying blockages and letting it all flow.

 1. Are there weak spots in your body that tend to get stuck, like your shoulders or your lower back?

 2. Do you avoid physical contact, do you dislike kissing and casual touching?

 3. Do you like to hang in your chair or on the couch, or do you unconsciously find positions that make your body turn stiff?

 4. Do you need coffee to get going in the morning?